Ratification Date: 27/01/2026

 1. History of progression in referral letter based on serial topography or loss of corrected vision – documentation incomplete AND age < 30 years

-2. Previous LASIK with ectasia
+2. Previous LASIK/SMILE/PRK with ectasia.

 Exclusion criteria